hellerve/ptolemy/README.md

 * [Exceptional Continuations in JavaScript](http://www.schemeworkshop.org/2007/procPaper4.pdf) by **Florian Loitsch** (2007)

-An interesting little paper on how to implement continuations in a language that doesn't have them.
-It's a bit clumsy if you compare it to first-class continuations, but this is more or less a given, at least in my opinion.
+An interesting little paper on how to implement continuations in a language that doesn’t have them.
+It’s a bit clumsy if you compare it to first-class continuations, but this is more or less a given, at least in my opinion.
 It also helps my understanding of how to implement continuations, even if I have already implemented them